 How This Helps

 Food cravings (especially for high calorie and sugar-rich foods) are normal during pregnancy.
-This can lead to unwanted weight gain and eventually lead to harm the baby.
-Statistics reveal that 50 to 90 percent of the pregnant women experience intense food cravings at some point of their pregnancy period.
+This can lead to unwanted weight gain and eventually lead to harm to the baby.
+Statistics reveal that 50 to 90 percent of the pregnant women experience intense food cravings at some point in their pregnancy period.
 Consumption of healthy and fiber-rich foods (like vegetables and fruits) can be the best solution for such cravings along with bringing good health for the mother and the baby.